ABOUT JOEY DONOVAN GUIDO

 Since then, he has been practicing mindfulness, meditation, and is a long-time student on the subjects of self-care, neuroplasticity, trauma, psychology, spirituality, goals, and relationships.

 These studies have drastically improved the quality of Joey’s life and overall health, making it possible for him to manage his Crohn’s disease without the use of medication.
-Joey’s studies also include Native American spirituality, Buddhism, and the teachings of Ram Das and Eckhart Tolle.
-He is currently a student in Eckhart Tolle’s School of Awakening program, working on his Becoming a Teacher of Presence certificate.

 In 2017, Joey’s desire to dig deeper into these practices increased when his wife became sick with a severe case of fibromyalgia.
 In a very short time, work and home life were turned upside down, and the importance of self-care once again became increasingly clear.